SrinavyaTalluri/ImageCompressor/README.md

 Step 5: Change the content in App.js file and indx.html file

-Step 6: TO run the application
+Step 6: To run the application

         npm start